carloocchiena/django_boilerplate/README.md

 9. django requires a strict go-live checklist to be followed, here's a list of the things you should do: https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/

 !important: in none of these projects have additional security features been implemented beyond the standard Django features.<br>
-The project is a continuous work in progress and this version was created for educational and demonstration purposes, not for production use.
-In any case, use it with caution and awareness of possible risks.
+The project is a continuous work in progress and this version was created for educational and demonstration purposes, not for production use.<br> In any case, use it with caution and awareness of possible risks.

 ---